anouarjlidi/AgateApps/docs/technical.md

 A simple `UsersBundle` exists to contain some fixtures and the `User` entity to be used in the whole application.
 It's important to note that this bundle **extends FOSUserBundle**, because in the future we might need to tweak/override the behavior of some FormTypes or controllers (because there's a project of merging users from different platforms).

+**Note:** I wish to get rid of `FOSUserBundle` one day, because we will need different types of authentication.
+At least we could have the model and the user provider, but it could be much better to have a fully custom user management system.